nf-core/website/src/content/docs/contributing/modules.md

 - (optional) If your module needs a `nextflow.config` file to run (e.g. for `ext.args` specification), create or copy this to the module's `tests/` directory

-- (optional) If your module needs a `nextflow.config` specify the location of the config
+- (optional) If your module needs a `nextflow.config` specify the location of the config in the `main.nf.test` file

 ```groovy title="main.nf.test"
 process "MODULE"